mrdrxict/dex/remix-deployment/README.md

 #### Step 1: Deploy Tokens
 1. **WETH.sol** - No constructor parameters
+   - On Avalanche: Deploy as WAVAX
+   - On Fantom: Deploy as WFTM
 2. **DexBridgeToken.sol** - No constructor parameters (for both DXB and USDT)

 #### Step 2: Deploy DEX